What's The RIGHT

 • 300 mg per day for women

-Since these are the minimum requirements, START with the RDA of magnesium and go up from there.
-Even though you are going to be getting some of this from diet, since you have a health problem the magnesium that you HAVE BEEN GETTING from your diet has obviously not been enough for you.
+Even though you are going to be getting some of this from diet, do not include dietary intake in these dosages.
+Since you have a health problem the magnesium that you HAVE BEEN GETTING from your diet has obviously not been enough for you.
 So magnesium supplements are the way to go.

 I also HIGHLY recommend that you don’t take magnesium alone.
 Vitamin D is probably one of the most important nutrients for your health today, so read about the Symptoms of Vitamin D Deficiency and get a combination of nutrients such as come in Jigsaw Health's Essential Daily Packs.

 WARNING: If you have Kidney Disease, myasthenia gravis, Atrial Fibrillation, a slow heart rate or a HIGH Magnesium Level- supplementation COULD make your condition worse.
-Be safe and talk to your doctor if you have any of the above conditions or before you supplement with Magnesium in Pregnancy as your doctor should be responsible for your magnesium dosage.
+Be safe and talk to your doctor if you have any of the above conditions, or have Magnesium in Pregnancy.

 • Magnesium Oxide: found in Low Quality magnesium supplements.
 It’s cheap and readily available- and it’s the WORST for absorption.
 Don’t get it if it says Magnesium Oxide or if it simply says 'Magnesium' without saying what KIND of magnesium- it's probably magnesium oxide.